U.S. Route 127 in Ohio: Route description

+Hamilton County

 US 127 enters Ohio from the Kentucky via the Clay Wade Bailey Bridge, which also carries US 42 and US 25 north across the Ohio River into Cincinnati.
-Upon entering Ohio, US 25 ends and US 127 and US 42 continue through Downtown as a series of one-way pairs until reaching Central Parkway.
-At this point, US 42 heads east on the parkway while US 127 follows the roadway north.
+Upon entering Ohio, US 25 ends, and US 127/US 42 continues through Downtown east for one block on Third Street, and then north one block on Central Avenue.
+At this point, the route becomes a one-way pair, with the northbound route using Fifth Street and Elm Street, and the southbound route using Sixth Street and Plum Street.
+Both streets intersect Central Parkway, and US 127 follows the roadway north while US 42 instead heads east on the parkway.

 As US 127 continues north, it passes one block west of Washington Park and Findlay Market in Over-the-Rhine and marks the neighborhood's western boundary.
 Upon passing the eastern end of the Western Hills Viaduct, the roadway closely parallels Interstate 75 (I-75) for nearly 2 mi.

 US 127 then turns onto the Ludlow Viaduct over Mill Creek near the junction of I-75 and I-74; it becomes Hamilton Avenue at its end.
 At this point, US 127 becomes a predominantly four-lane surface street.
 As Hamilton Avenue, US 127 is the major north–south artery and commercial corridor in Cincinnati's Northside and College Hill neighborhoods, and then the inner suburban cities of North College Hill and Mt.
 Healthy.
-Shortly after an interchange with I-275, US 127 passes through Fairfield then reaches downtown Hamilton.
-In Hamilton, US 127 widens to a four-lane road just south of downtown before returning to a two-lane road at the northern edge of New Miami.
-From this point, US 127 roughly parallels Sevenmile Creek until it reaches Eaton.
+There is an interchange with I-275 just before it crosses into Butler County.